riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/50_commands.md

 ## Tasks

 - Add two `<dot:Button />` controls to the `<body>` element.
-- Use command bindings to call the `Add` and `Subtract` methods you created earlier with the added buttons.
+- Use command binding to call the `Add` and `Subtract` methods you created earlier with the added buttons.